-Stephen Warbeck’s is one of the best-known film composers working in Britain today.
-His many credits include Shakespeare in Love (Miramax), for which he won an Oscar for Best Original Score; Captain Corelli’s Mandolin (Working Title/Universal), Billy Elliott (Tiger Aspect/Working Title), Birthday Girl (Portobello Films/Film Four/Miramax), Quills (Industry Entertainment/Fox Searchlight), Mrs Brown (Ecosse Films/Miramax) and My Son the Fanatic (BBC/Zephyr Films/Miramax).
+Stephen Warbeck is one of the best-known film composers working in Britain today.
+His many credits include Shakespeare in Love (Miramax), for which he won the ‘Best Original Score’ Oscar; Captain Corelli’s Mandolin (Working Title/Universal), Billy Elliott (Tiger Aspect/Working Title), The Other Man (Rainmark Films), Quills (Industry Entertainment/Fox Searchlight), Mrs Brown (Ecosse Films/Miramax) and My Son the Fanatic (BBC/Zephyr Films/Miramax).

 Stephen's most recent scores include Hampstead, for Ecosse Films, starring Brendan Gleeson and Diane Keaton and road comedy The Time Of Our Lives.
 Other recent film credits include Mon Roi (Les Productions des Trésor), Keeping Rosy (Air Productions/Redemption Films) and Seve (Renaissance Films).